-Nutrition is a vital part of health, according to our naturopathic physician.
+Nutrition is a vital part of health, according to our naturopathic doctors, licensed acupuncturists, medical doctors, and certified nutritionist.
 Residents of the Santa Monica and Los Angeles area of California can receive nutritional counseling and homeopathic medicine at Lotus Integrative Medicine.

 To some extent, naturopaths see food as medicine.
 There is no question that what people eat affects their health.
 To take one example, a calcium-rich diet in childhood and the teens are vital for strong bones and teeth.
 Children who drink soda and never eat leafy green vegetables are much less likely to have healthy bones and teeth.
 Foods grown in depleted soils may be deficient in important nutrients that affect health.
 Finally, too much of the wrong kinds of food promotes obesity and chronic disease.